h5bp/Front-end-Developer-Interview-Questions/README.md

 * Are you on GitHub?
 	* If so, what are some examples of repos you follow
 * What blogs do you follow?
+* What bugs do you follow? (in open-source projects that you use, think browsers, libraries)?
 * What version control systems have you used (Git, SVN etc.)?
 * What is your preferred development environment?
 (OS, Editor, Browsers, Tools etc.)
 * Can you describe your workflow when you create a web page?